ImmyGarth01/A00025521---OSJournal-/Phase-5/phase-5.md

 ![Fail2BanStatusCheck.png](Images/Fail2BanStatusCheck.png)

-Here I am jsut checkign the status and as you can see it is running
+Here I am just checkign the status and as you can see it is running

 ### c.
 Checking Jail Configuration